Working patterns - fatigue

 RSSB project comparing bio-mathematical fatigue models and providing guidance for the GB rail industry on their use.

-ORR’s Managing Rail Staff Fatigue guidance outlines (Appendix A) a “triangulation” approach to assessing likely fatigue from a working pattern.
-The first step involves comparing the pattern against good practice guidelines - see the Fatigue Factors summary on our website.
+The first stepin ORR's guidance involves comparing the working pattern against good practice guidelines - see the Fatigue Factors summary on our website.
 The second step involves using a bio-mathematical fatigue model to assess the work pattern.
-PDF, 1,638 Kb

 Because many GB railway organisations use the Health & Safety Executive’s Fatigue & Risk Index (FRI), ORR has summarised some FRI-specific points from Project T1083 in “Points from RSSB Project T1083 regarding the Fatigue & Risk Index ”.
 PDF, 576 Kb